MikeMargolis1/MikeMargolis1.github.io/projects.md

 title: Projects
 ---

-Here are examples of research projects generated with R Studio using TidyR and RMarkdown.
+Here are examples of research projects generated with R Studio using RMarkdown.

 Project | Description | HTML Output | Rmd Code
 --- | --- | --- | ---